AWS CloudWatch: Production Observability Platform

 Composite Alarms and Anomaly Detection

 Composite alarms combine multiple alarm states to reduce noise.
 Instead of alerting on every metric threshold breach, composite alarms trigger only when multiple conditions indicate a real problem.
-Furthermore, CloudWatch Anomaly Detection uses ML to establish baselines and alert on deviations.
+Furthermore, CloudWatch Anomaly Detection uses ML to establish baselines and alert on deviations rather than on a fixed number you guessed at deploy time.

 X-Ray Distributed Tracing

 In conclusion, AWS CloudWatch observability provides a comprehensive platform for monitoring production systems.
 Use custom metrics with EMF for application KPIs, structured logging with Logs Insights for debugging, composite alarms for noise reduction, and X-Ray for distributed tracing.
-Build observability into your applications from day one — it’s far easier than retrofitting it after an incident.
+Build observability into your applications from day one — it is far easier than retrofitting it after an incident, and watch cardinality and retention so the platform stays affordable as you grow.